h-hsoon/ADL1_NewsPaper/Reqirments_specification.md

 CSS : is a style sheet language used for describing the presentation of a document written in a markup language such as HTML, CSS is a cornerstone technology of the World Wide Web, alongside HTML and JavaScript.

+PHP : Hypertext Preprocessor ,or PHP is a general-purpose scripting language geared toward web development.
+It was originally created by Danish-Canadian programmer Rasmus Lerdorf in 1994.